bcgov/data-publication/pages/dsg_bcdc_metadata_standards.md

 + Enables historical data tracking (i.e.: audit columns)
 + Facilitates data design discussions
 + Provides data consistency
++ Supports user self-service to understand the purpose and characteristics of a data set
 + Can be used to help troubleshoot data issues; i.e.
    + who is the data custodian / person responsible for the data?
    + what is the security classification?
    + will the change impact other data?

+There are international standards for metadata that DataBC follows.
+This provides interoperability with other data service utilities, meaning that descriptions of your data can be widely published and accessed (assuming your security profile allows this).

 ### Metadata should be: